 By tracking 350 test users over a period of four months, researchers found that, in contrast to the popular belief that trackers located outside of Europe conduct most tracking flows, around 90% of the traffic flows that originate in Europe actually also terminate in Europe.
 This small sample serves as a baseline intended to correlate with datasets that will deal with millions of users in the future.

 They also found that, despite the regulations on tracking flows with sensitive and protected data categories, around 3% of the total tracking flows identified in this study fall within the protected categories.
 This 3% is evidence of violations.

 These results are especially important when trying to figure out how well companies are actually abiding by this law.

 As we are now living in an era with GDPR and other privacy regulations, it is important that we also have the necessary tools to enforce them.
 Having had success with their tracking flow measurements, further research and development will continue in this subject in order to provide anyone requiring the evidence and footprint of tracking flows in real-time.

-This paper received a distinguished paper award at ACM Internet Measurement Conference in 2018.
+*This study received a distinguished paper award at ACM Internet Measurement Conference in 2018.